chaitali-railsfactory/rf-internal-document/security-guidelines/owasp-top-10-checklist.md

 ---

 **Pro Tip:** Bookmark this checklist and revisit it during every web development project.
-Secure by design = Peace of mind. 🚀